Registering for your immiAccount

-To begin, you will need to register your interest by creating an
+To begin your application process, you will need to register your interest by creating an

-account and obtaining a login.
-You can use your login details to access your account at any time during your application process.
+immiAccount and obtaining a login.
+You can use your login details to access your account at any time during the application process.

 Apply / Login

-account.
+ImmiAccount you will be asked to complete a short expression of interest.
 It establishes the name of your business, ABN, contact details and a brief description of your business’ international trade activities.
 The expression of interest will help you to determine if Australian Trusted Trader is right for your business.
-As part of this step, you will need to declare that your business is financially solvent.

 Customs (Australian Trusted Trader Programme) Rule 2015.